Test your vitamin D and 100+ other biomarkers for $190

 The hormone vs vitamin framing has two practical consequences for testing and supplementation:

 Optimal blood levels are not the same as minimum levels.
-The original “vitamin” framing produced an RDA (600 to 800 IU per day) tuned to prevent rickets, which is the most severe deficiency disease.
+The original “vitamin” framing produced an recommended daily allowance (600 to 800 IU per day) tuned to prevent rickets, which is a most severe deficiency disease.
 The hormone framing asks a different question: at what 25(OH)D level does the receptor have enough substrate to function in all the tissues that express it?
 The Endocrine Society suggests 30 to 50 ng/mL.
 The TARGET-D heart trial used 40 to 80 ng/mL.
 Both are well above the deficiency threshold of 20 ng/mL.

 Overdose risk is real, because it is a steroid hormone.
 Water-soluble vitamins like vitamin C get flushed in urine.
 Steroid hormones do not.
 Sustained intake above ~10,000 IU per day can drive calcium absorption past what bone and the kidney can handle, leading to hypercalcemia.
 This is rare in practice, but it is a reminder that the “more is better” rule of thumb for B vitamins does not apply here.